What are the dates for IRSCL2021: Aesthetic and Pedagogic Entanglements?

 IRSCL members get a discounted registration fee for IRSCL congresses, access to the IRSCL’s Listserv and eligibility for prizes and grants awarded by the IRSCL You can visit http://www.irscl.com/members.html for the full list of benefits.

-The full list of keynote speakers for IRSCL2021 will be announced in November, 2020.
+The full list of keynote speakers for IRSCL2021 is available on our Speakers page.

 Can I present a PechaKucha at the IRSCL2021 online satellite?